mcmah309/anyhow/README.md

 #2      main (package:anyhow/example/main.dart:5:9)
 ... <OMITTED FOR EXAMPLE>
 ```
+Now we know keep a record of exactly what was happening at each level in the call stack!

 #### What Would This Look Like Without Anyhow
 Before Anyhow, if we wanted to accomplish something similar with [Result], we had to do: